Nessi-datatool/nessi/docs/features.md

 ## License Information

 Remember:
-- Nessi is free for personal use
+- nessi.dev is free for personal use
 - Enterprise or consulting use requires a paid license
 - This version is free
 - Future versions will require a license for all users